Niger

 Figure 3: Potential positively deviant communities (red) in southern Niger. | UNDP/Niger

 Once identified, satellite imagery was used to manually examine each community with local experts to exclude false positives.
 Incorrect identification may occur as a result of missing or inaccurate data.
-As an example, some communities have been located where pastures, shrubs, and trees (which score high on SAVI) were misclassified as agricultural land.
+As an example, some communities have been located where pastures, shrubs and trees (which score high on SAVI) were misclassified as agricultural land.

 Finally, a two-stage semi-qualitative field study was conducted: